n8henrie/n8henrie.github.io/_posts/2012-11-12-siri-wheres-my-next-appointment-and-whats-my-holiday-schedule.md

 ---
 id: 1798
-title: 'Siri: Where&#8217;s My Next Appointment and What&#8217;s My Holiday Schedule?'
+title: 'Siri: Where’s My Next Appointment and What’s My Holiday Schedule?'
 date: 2012-11-12T19:14:36+00:00
 author: n8henrie
 excerpt: I was pleasantly surprised to find that Siri could answer a few queries that required a bit more "thinking" than just looking up a direct answer.